redhat-na-ssa/ocp-virt-win-iis-ossm-pipeline-demo/INSTRUCTIONS.md

 - `Red Hat OpenShift distributed tracing platform provided by Red Hat`

-This process can be automated with the janus-argocd instance in the RHDH demo environment.
+This process can completed in the OpenShift web console, or be automated with the janus-argocd instance in the RHDH demo environment.

+### Argo Method

 Change back to the home directory, and then run the following to install these operators via ArgoCD
 ```bash
 cd <home directory>